albatyr/promomash-trader/README.md

-# Promomash Trader Project
+# Promomash Trader

-This project is part of the **Promomash Trader** platform.
+This project is a sample project that implements simple user registration wizard.
 It is built using a **Modular Monolith** architecture, with a combination of backend services, frontend app, and testing suite.

+The name 'Trader' is used for illustrative purposes only and does not represent the actual name of the application or product.

 ## Project Structure